ine-rmotr-projects/itp-u3-c2-football-dictionaries/README.md

 ### Assignment 3

-And finally this is really similar to the second assignment but we'll add one more level of nesting.
+And finally this is really similar to the previous assignment but we're adding one more level of nesting.
 This function will return the players grouped by country, and per each country, grouped by position.
 Example:

 ```python
 {